pasierb/blog/_posts/2017-07-05-pg_repack-full-vacuum-without-locking.markdown

 categories: postgresql
 ---

-At [ISE][ise] we develop plant performance monitoring applications that collect big amounts of data (counters) ever minute, which is then compressed to hourly slots.
-This operation involves massive DELETE operations every hour.

-> In PostgreSQL, an UPDATE or DELETE of a row does not immediately remove the old version of the row.
+In PostgreSQL, an UPDATE or DELETE of a row does not immediately remove the old version of the row.

-This caused that our database grew in size pretty quickly.
-Rutine vacuuming was not enough.
+If you have application that does this massive batch UPDATEs or DELETEs your database can grow in size pretty quickly.

+At [ISE][ise] we develop plant performance monitoring application which collects hundreds (somtimes > 1000) of data counters ever minute.
+This "minute-by-minute" data is later compressed into hourly slots.
+This process involves massive DELETE operations every hour.

-To reclaim disk space you need FULL VACUUM, but it locks tables which is a huge "no no" in industry monitoring application.
+To reclaim disk space you need FULL VACUUM, but it locks tables which is a huge "no no" in 24-7-365 industry monitoring application.

 [pg_repack][pg_repack] is a PostgreSQL extension tool that can do pretty much what FULL VACUUM does without locking (minimum locking to be precise).